Use this step by step tutorial to make cute and easy Halloween marshmallow pop cupcakes. Fun to make with kids at spooky parties!

 Brush off any excess.

-Use a black edible marker to make eyes on round sprinkles.
+Use a black edible marker to make eyes on two round confetti sprinkles.

-Dip a toothpick in some melted chocolate and use that to stick the eyes onto the marshmallow pop.
+Dip a toothpick in melted chocolate and use that to stick eyes onto the Frankenstein marshmallow pop.

-Use the edible marker again to drawn a mouth and stitches along the side of the face.
+Use a black edible marker to draw a mouth and stitches along the side of the face.